input-output-hk/hermes/docs/src/architecture/08_concepts/document_sync/protocol_spec.md

 Use when inline lists would exceed 1 MiB.

 The diff manifest is simply an array of cidv1 values encoded with deterministic CBOR.
+Ordering: The array MUST be ordered by the documents’ appearance in the responder’s SMT leaves from left to right (in-order by path), ensuring a stable manifest CID for a given snapshot.
 It carries no metadata; its context and binding come from the `.dif` message that references it (which includes any `ttl`).

 ### CDDL — Diff manifest